Home >FAQs

 By providing quality healthcare to working, uninsured adults, Macon Volunteer Clinic contributes to the health and prosperity of our entire community.
 MVC provides primary medical, dental, and eye care to adults with multiple and complex medical problems who would otherwise end up in the emergency room due to lack of insurance.
 This reduces the amount of uncompensated care provided by local hospitals and helps MVC patients avoid additional health complications.

-The care provided at MVC helps lower the cost of healthcare for ALL residents of Macon-Bibb, Twiggs, and Wilkinson County.
+The care provided at MVC helps lower the cost of healthcare for ALL residents of Macon-Bibb, Twiggs, Wilkinson, and Peach County.
 In fact, a recent University of Georgia study found that $50,000 in emergency room costs is saved each year for every 100 patients treated by Macon Volunteer Clinic or other Georgia charitable clinic.
 Overall, the value of healthcare provided by MVC in Macon-Bibb County for 2015 exceeded $3.1 million.

 Health costs and loss of productivity associated with lack of health insurance are staggering.
 The uninsured are much less likely to have primary care providers than the insured.
 They also receive less preventive care, dental care, chronic disease management, and behavioral health counseling.
 Those without insurance are often diagnosed at later, less treatable disease stages than those with insurance.
 Overall, people with no insurance have worse health outcomes, lower quality of life, and higher mortality rates.
 MVC patients benefit from a regular source of healthcare and medication assistance, as do the families who rely on their income and the employers who rely on their presence.